dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 The New Project wizard appears.

 #.
-In the Project Type section, select “Console Application (EXE)” and
+In the Project Type section, select "Console Application (EXE)" and
    click **Next** to continue to the next wizard page.
 #.
 Name the project *RotNExample-client*.
 #.
 Choose a suitable Location for the project.
 #.
-Make sure the “Include any available templates” option is *not*
+Make sure the "Include any available templates" option is *not*
    chosen.
 #.
 Click **Next**.
 #.
-Choose the Simple libraries option, and choose the “Standard IO
+Choose the Simple libraries option, and choose the "Standard IO
-   streams and string formatting” and “OLE Automation” options.
+   streams and string formatting" and "OLE Automation" options.
 #.
 Proceed to the last page of the wizard and click **Finish**.
 #.
 In the new project, edit *library.dylan*, and add to the ``define
    library`` declaration the following line: